Energy & Utilities

 Event-driven pipelines execute with bounded latency and predictable ordering.
 Normalized, filtered telemetry reaches analytics and optimization systems with consistent timing and structure-enabling deterministic decision-making across the fleet.

 Energy and utility environments present a unique combination of protocol heterogeneity, geographic distribution, and network constraint.
-A single utility may operate substations reporting via DNP3, wind turbines communicating over Modbus TCP, solar inverters using SunSpec over Modbus, and grid sensors on OPC UA-all connected by links ranging from fiber to satellite.
+A single utility may operate substations reporting via DNP3, wind turbines communicating over Modbus TCP, solar inverters using SunSpec over Modbus, and grid sensors on OPC UA and OPC DA-all connected by links ranging from fiber to satellite.
 Without edge-level normalization, each telemetry stream arrives at central systems in a different format with different timing characteristics.
 Temporal alignment across assets is impossible without a shared time base established at ingestion.
 Durable buffering with ordered replay is not optional-it is a prerequisite for any analytics that depends on complete time-series records.
 This architectural requirement can only be met when data is structured and buffered at the first mile, at each asset location.

 Standard structure across all distributed assets